github/explore/topics/android/index.md

 url: https://www.android.com/
 wikipedia_url: https://en.wikipedia.org/wiki/Android_(operating_system)
 ---
 Android was designed and built by Google in 2008.
 The operating system is written mainly in Java, with core components in C and C++.
 It is built on top of the Linux kernel, giving it incorporated security benefits.
+Android is known for its vast array of features, primarily due to its very user-friendly interface.
+It supports multiple languages and multitasking.
+Furthermore, Android’s Play Store serves as the main tool for downloading and updating applications on the operating system.